-I have had this recipe bookmarked for quite awhile now and just hadn’t found the perfect ocassion to make them yet.
+I have had this Funfetti Whoopie Pie recipe bookmarked for quite awhile now and just hadn’t found the perfect occasion to make them yet.
 I stumbled across it when I was searching for 4th of July treats to feature and knew it would translate well to the red, white and blue color scheme.
 I mean, could these get any cuter?
 I think not.

 I’m not usually a big marshmallow fan but man this frosting was ridiculous!
 It was just madness along with the fluffy, cake-like cookie.
 Just one is definitely an indulgence but it is well worth every bite!